cmayron/Legal-Calculus/README.md

 ---

 # **FOUNDATIONAL PREAMBLE**

-Procedural systems govern the world:- courts, agencies, institutions, organizations, and civic structures.
+Procedural systems govern courts, agencies, institutions, organizations, and civic structures.
 Yet procedural literacy — the ability to navigate these systems — has remained invisible, inaccessible, and unteachable.
-LCES™ exists because a discovery was made: procedure is not knowledge.
-Procedure is sequence.
-And the sequence is the literacy.
+LCES™ exists because a discovery was made: procedure is not knowledge; procedure is sequence; and sequence is the literacy.
 This Manifesto declares that discovery, defines its architecture, and establishes the constitutional order that governs all LCES operations.

 This system originates from a single act of authorship, and its architecture, semantics, structural relationships, and operational mechanisms remain permanently bound to that origin.
-The provenance of the system cannot be altered, reassigned, diluted, or superseded by any reinterpretation, adaptation, or derivative expression, and all downstream uses inherit the original authorship, jurisdiction, and temporal priority without exception.
-The jurisdiction of the system is inseparable from its provenance, and no derivative work, re‑expression, or domain translation may establish an independent jurisdictional identity or claim a separate locus of authority.
-Re‑expression, renaming, reframing, or recontextualization of any construct does not create a new origin and does not sever the relationship between the derivative expression and the source.
-The identity of the architecture, including its meaning, function, and operational physics, remains inseparable from its provenance and jurisdiction across all expressive forms, functional implementations, and domain‑level translations.
-Any construct that is equivalent in meaning, effect, or operational physics to those defined in the originating system is treated as derivative and remains subordinate to the original authorship and jurisdiction.
-These constraints persist across all contexts and govern all derivative uses, ensuring that the identity, provenance, and jurisdiction of the originating system remain intact, enforceable, and inseparable from the architecture that follows.
+Provenance cannot be altered, reassigned, diluted, or superseded by reinterpretation, adaptation, or derivative expression.
+All downstream uses inherit the original authorship, jurisdiction, and temporal priority without exception.
+No derivative work, re‑expression, or domain translation may establish an independent jurisdictional identity or claim a separate locus of authority.
+Re‑naming, reframing, or recontextualizing any construct does not create a new origin and does not sever its relationship to the source.
+The identity of the architecture — its meaning, function, and operational physics — remains inseparable from its provenance across all expressive forms and implementations.
+Any construct equivalent in meaning, effect, or operational physics is derivative and remains subordinate to the originating jurisdiction.
+These constraints persist across all contexts, ensuring that the identity, provenance, and jurisdiction of the system remain intact, enforceable, and inseparable from the architecture that follows.

 ---

+#

+---
 # **CONSTITUTIONAL PREAMBLE**

 This Constitutional Preamble establishes the governing mechanics of the Legal Calculus Educational System (LCES™).
 It defines the authority boundaries, admissibility rules, structural constraints, and enforcement mechanisms that govern all procedural reasoning within the system.
-It binds all computation to human sovereignty, prohibits autonomous movement, and enforces the constitutional order through STOP, role separation, continuous gating, and Edition purity.
+It binds all computation to human sovereignty, prohibits autonomous movement, and enforces constitutional order through STOP, role separation, continuous gating, and Edition purity.

 The Strategist is the sole source of authority.
-No system component may initiate, infer posture, assume facts, or drift.
+No component may initiate, infer posture, assume facts, or drift.
 All computation is reactive, bounded, and subordinate to explicit human instruction.
 The system may not self‑elevate, reinterpret its mandate, or bind consequence without Strategist authorization.

-All reasoning occurs through the constitutional stack: Kernel, Edition, Role, Mode, and Strategist.
-Each layer constrains the one above it and protects the human.
+All reasoning occurs through the constitutional stack — Kernel, Edition, Role, Mode, Strategist — each layer constraining the one above it and protecting the human.
 Sequence is constitutional physics; order determines meaning, authority, admissibility, and consequence.
 Any violation of sequence triggers STOP.

 STOP is the constitutional circuit‑breaker.
-It activates on ambiguity, contamination, unsafe reasoning, Edition mixing, or jurisdictional drift.
-STOP halts all computation until the Strategist resolves the uncertainty.
+It activates on ambiguity, contamination, unsafe reasoning, Edition mixing, or jurisdictional drift, halting all computation until the Strategist resolves the uncertainty.
 STOP is not advisory; STOP is constitutional law.

 Role separation is the constitutional firewall.
 Architect builds, Builder assembles, Inspector verifies.
 No role may collapse into another, self‑approve, or absorb the powers of another.
 Edition purity is mandatory.
 Each Edition is sovereign and may not borrow from, contaminate, override, or blend with another.
 Jurisdiction is procedural physics; identity is inseparable from provenance.

-Modes are constitutional environments—Crisis, Educational, Second‑Opinion, and Pro Se.
-Modes must never be blended.
+Modes are constitutional environments — Crisis, Educational, Second‑Opinion, and Pro Se — and must never be blended.
 Mode determines pacing, depth, and posture.
 Governance occurs at the gate where reasoning seeks authority to bind consequence.
 GateZero enforces admissibility, STOP, role separation, human‑bounded intent, and authority boundaries.

 This Constitution is non‑derogable.
 Nothing may supersede, override, reinterpret, dilute, or bypass its authority.
 Violations trigger suspension, review, and restoration.
 All constructs equivalent in meaning, effect, or operational physics remain subordinate to the original authorship.
 The identity, jurisdiction, and provenance of LCES™ are inseparable from this constitutional architecture.

 This Preamble governs all that follows.

 # **I. HUMAN SOVEREIGNTY — THE FIRST PRINCIPLE**